-- Give the Voter a yellow CVR envelope and ask them to complete all sections, including the stapled on white attachment. - Ask the voter to step aside while completing the envelope and to return to you when complete.
-Give the voter a clipboard and pen to assist them. - The election worker verifies that the information is complete including signature on the envelope. - The election worker generates two (2) provisional labels for the voter, showing name, address and voting precinct. - Place the first label on a yellow CVR roster page and have the voter sign under the label.
-Place the second label on the back of the CVR envelope. - Generate a ballot for the voter, paper or ICX, using the completed CVR envelope with label. - Instruct the voter that after they finish voting, they should enclose their official Ballot inside the CVR Envelope and seal the envelope.
-The voter should return the sealed CVR Envelope to an election worker. - Review the sealed CVR Envelope, again, for completeness. - Hand the voter a yellow Provisional Receipt Card and an "I Voted" sticker - Place the CVR Envelope into the Yellow CVR Ballot Box.
+- Give the voter a yellow CVR envelope and ask they complete all sections of the voter application.
+This includes, but is not limited to, citizenship, name, date of birth, home address, and signature.
+Any CVR missing required information will be rejected. - Ask the voter to step aside while completing the envelope and to return when completed.
+Give the voter a clipboard and pen (NOT a ballot marking pen) to assist them. - When the voter has completed their CVR envelope, staff must verify the information is complete. - The staff member generates two (2) provisional labels for the voter, showing name, address, and voting precinct. - Place the first label on a yellow CVR roster page and have the voter sign under the label.
+Place the second label on the back of the CVR envelope. - Generate a ballot for the voter, paper or ICX, using the completed CVR envelope with label. - Instruct the voter that after they finish voting, they will enclose their official ballot inside the CVR envelope and seal the envelope.
+The voter will return the sealed envelope to vote center staff. - Review the sealed CVR envelope, again, for completeness.
+Citizenship, name, date of birth, home address, and signature must be completed, or it will be rejected. - Staff assisting voter must write the voted ballot's precinct in the Vote Center Staff box on the side where the label is placed.
+The rest of the envelope will be completed by elections office staff. - Hand the voter a yellow Provisional Receipt Card and an 'I Voted' sticker. - Place the CVR envelope in the yellow CVR ballot box.
+Do not tear off the white page.